barabanshek/MIT_6_4212/README.md

 3. For remote runs, we need to forward some jupyter-notebook and Drake SSH ports, I have a script for this: `run_drake_ssh.sh`.
 Note that no -X11 required for this to work -- Jupyter works just fine from the local browser when the right ports are forwareded.
 You might want to change `iptables` sometimes to allow the ports.

 ### Run the project

-To run the project, simply ope the notebook, load the file `project/Main.ipynb` and enjoy it!
-If any of the cells throughs a package error, simply install it in your python venv.
+To run the project, simply open the notebook, load the file `project/Main.ipynb` and enjoy it!
+If any of the cells throw a package error, simply install the package in your python venv.

 The README.md inside the `project` folder contains more info and other things on the project itself.